thomasturrell/running-routes/README.md

 ## 🧾 License

-- Code in this repository is licensed under the MIT License.
+- Code in this repository is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-- Route data (GPX files) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), unless otherwise noted.

 ---